SimVascular/simvascular.github.io/documentation/svfsiplus/theory/fluid/readme.md

 ### Standard (Galerkin) weak form

 For the finite element method, we will first derive the Galerkin weak form for the Navier-Stokes-Brinkman equations.
-We define our trial and weighting function spaces, ${a}$
+We define our trial and weighting function spaces, $\\{a\\}$

 $$
 {a}